1 / 11

 Bloom Information

-Blooms June through September in zones 3–9.
-Peak bloom typically occurs July–August.
-Deadheading extends bloom but leaves some cones for winter bird interest and plant self-renewal.
-In zones 8–9, bloom begins in May–June and may slow during peak summer heat before reblooming in September–October.Detailed Descriptions
+Blooms June through September in USDA zones 3–9, with peak flowering typically in July and August.
+Deadheading extends bloom; leaving a portion of cones standing feeds seed-eating birds and supports self-renewal.
+In zones 8–9, bloom begins in May or June and may slow during peak summer heat before returning in September and October.Detailed Descriptions

 Flower Description